awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 **Important**
 If you run an automation workflow that invokes other services by using an AWS Identity and Access Management \(IAM\) service role, be aware that the service role must be configured with permission to invoke those services\.
 This requirement applies to all AWS Automation documents \(`AWS-*` documents\) such as the `AWS-ConfigureS3BucketLogging`, `AWS-CreateDynamoDBBackup`, and `AWS-RestartEC2Instance` documents, to name a few\.
 This requirement also applies to any custom Automation documents you create that invoke other AWS services by using actions that call other services\.
 For example, if you use the `aws:executeAwsApi`, `aws:createStack`, or `aws:copyImage` actions, then you must configure the service role with permission to invoke those services\.
 You can enable permissions to other AWS services by adding an IAM inline policy to the role\.
 For more information, see [\(Optional\) add an Automation inline policy to invoke other AWS services](automation-permissions.md#automation-role-add-inline-policy)\.

-## Sample walkthrough: Start an Amazon RDS instance from a Systems Manager Automation workflow<a name="automation-aws-apis-calling-sample"></a>
+## Sample walkthrough: Start an Amazon RDS instance from a Systems Manager Automation runbook<a name="automation-aws-apis-calling-sample"></a>

-This sample walkthrough shows you how to create and run an Automation document in YAML that uses all three API actions to see if an Amazon Relational Database Service \(Amazon RDS\) database instance is running\.
-If the instance isn't running, the workflow starts it\.
+This sample walkthrough shows you how to create and run a Systems Manager Automation runbook in YAML that uses all three API actions to see if an Amazon Relational Database Service \(Amazon RDS\) database instance is running\.
+If the DB instance isn't running, the automation starts it\.

-**To invoke an Amazon RDS API action from a Systems Manager Automation**
+**To invoke an Amazon RDS API action from a runbook**

-1. Open a text editor and paste the following Automation document content into the file\.
+1. Open a text editor and paste the following runbook content into the file\.
 Specify an Automation role and the instance ID to check\.
 You will add the mainSteps actions later\.

    ```
    ---
    description: Start RDS instance
    schemaVersion: "0.3"
-   assumeRole: "The_Automation_role_to_use_when_running_the_document"
+   assumeRole: "The_Automation_role_to_use_when_running_the_runbook"
    parameters:
      InstanceId: The_instance_ID_to_start
        type: String